Download the PHP package brahmic/laravel-filler without Composer

 MorphMany

-Everything described works recursively, and is valid for any degree of nesting.
+It's important to note that everything described works recursively and is valid for any degree of nesting.

 Output Features